zack-wilson/scrapy-opensearch/README.md

 ## Configuration

-First, you need to include the extension to your `EXTENSIONS` dict in `settings.py`, e.g.:
+First, you need to enable and include the extension in the `ITEM_PIPELINES` dict in `settings.py`, e.g.:

     OPENSEARCH_ENABLED = True

-    EXTENSIONS = {
+    ITEM_PIPELINES = {
         ...
         'scrapy_opensearch_extension.OpensearchExtension': 123,
         ...